 The author must have really known how to attract the attention of the audience.
 The mixture of the ethical and emotional appeals in the genre might have been the main reason as to why many people had to respond to the commercial video.
 The main intention of the author by this genre was to make people have a positive view of life (Rob Walker).
 In fact, the author thought that those who could be watching the video could really struggle to keep themselves from laughs but the opposite became true, where people broke into sobs.
 According to Gaur, Herjanto, and Makkar, human emotions are the most reliable predictor of human behaviors.
 Similarly, Gregory-Smith asserts that human emotions should be considered when seeking to understand the human behavior towards ethical consumption.
 These can be used to understand the reason for the audience’s reaction towards the genre.

 The controlling idea in this rhetorical analysis was the targeted audience of the genre who were mainly the viewers of the ITC in the UK.
 Ethical and emotional appeals were also other claims in this paper.
 The feeling of offense to the audience by this genre could be a misunderstanding.
 The audience needs to know that the strong emotional appeals in the commercial video are what makes it engaging.
 It was just a summary of life, showing how life is full of struggles and short at the same time.
+Scroll down past Works Cited for comments/grade.

 Works Cited